microsoft/distributed_skipgram_mixture/README.md

 **Prerequisite**

-DMWE is built on top of the DMTK parameter sever, therefore please download and build this project first.
+DMWE is built on top of the DMTK parameter sever, therefore please download and build DMTK first (http://ms-dmtk.azurewebsites.net/multiverso_doc.html).

 **For Windows**

-Download and build the dependence by opening windows\distributed_skipgram_mixture\distributed_skipgram_mixture.sln using Visual Studio 2013 and building all the projects.
+Open windows\distributed_skipgram_mixture\distributed_skipgram_mixture.sln using Visual Studio 2013.
+Add the necessary include path (for example, the path for DMTK multiverso) and lib path.
+Then build the solution.

 **For Ubuntu (Tested on Ubuntu 12.04)**

-Download and build the dependence by running $ sh scripts/build.sh.
+Download and build by running $ sh scripts/build.sh.
 Modify the include and lib path in Makefile.
 Then run $ make all -j4.

 HyperParameter Settings
 ----------